device42/device42-docs/docs/apps/enterprise-application-dependency-mapping/index.md

 ---

 :::info
-Get started.
-Visit the [Calculation Rules](/apps/application-groups/calculation-rules/) page and set up a Calculation Rule.
+Get started – visit the [Calculation Rules](/apps/application-groups/calculation-rules/) page and set up a Calculation Rule.
 :::

 ## What is Application Dependency Mapping?

-After configuring and running autodiscovery jobs, Application Dependency Mapping (ADM) works largely automatically and is guided by you.
-The goal of ADM is to ultimately build insightful models of your IT services and applications in the context of your business services.
+The goal of Application Dependency Mapping (ADM) is to build insightful models of your IT services and applications in the context of your business services.

+After configuring and running autodiscovery jobs, the Device42dependency mapping module picks up on communication patterns whose shape is guided by you through via Application Groups.

-Application Groups are generated using a set of rules that define the starting point for your applications and logic templates define how discovery traverses the network and when to stop, per application.
+[Application Groups](/apps/application-groups) are generated using a [set of rules](/apps/application-groups/calculation-rules) that define the starting point for your applications and [Logic Templates](apps/application-groups#calculation-logic-templates) define how discovery traverses the network and when to stop, per application.

-Add Application groups to your Business Services to visualize and organize the results in a way that makes sense for your business.
+Add Application groups to your [Business Services](/apps/business-services) to visualize and organize the results in a way that makes sense for your business.

 On upgrade to v19.05, you'll find ADM easier and faster to configure and consisting of a more natural flow.
 The logic used to calculate application groups has been significantly enhanced to show the most relevant relationships and your existing applications will now better model shared infrastructure.